yuk1c/jvm-flags-minecraft/README.md

 -XX:+UseCompressedOops: This option enables the use of compressed object pointers in the JVM, which reduces memory usage on 64-bit systems.

 -XX:+OptimizeStringConcat: This option enables optimized string concatenation in the JVM, which can lead to improved performance when working with string concatenation operations.

+-XX:+DisableAttachMechanism: This option disables the JVM's attach mechanism, which allows remote debugging and profiling tools to attach to a running JVM process.
+By disabling this mechanism, you prevent external tools from attaching to the JVM, which can reduce overhead and improve performance by avoiding the potential impact of remote debugging or profiling operations.

+-XX:+UseNUMA: This option enables the use of NUMA (Non-Uniform Memory Access) optimizations for thread scheduling on NUMA architectures.
+NUMA is a memory architecture where multiple processors have local memory, and accessing local memory is faster than remote memory access.
+By enabling this argument, the JVM can take advantage of NUMA-aware thread scheduling, improving memory access and potentially enhancing performance on NUMA systems.